z25/BgeHttpServer/README.md

     Server running in thread...
     Serving on port 8000...

+Now open your browser and point it at http://localhost:8000

 See enabling-debug-mode-for-object.png on how to enable debugging for an object and debug mode in BLE.

-### 3.2 Stopping the server ###

-Pressing `CTRL+ESC` will stop the BGE.
-The application can be stopped with `CTRL+Q` or `ALT+F4`.

-### 3.3 Starting the client ###

-TODO

-### 3.4 Stopping the client ###

-Close the browser with `CTRL+Q ` or `ALT+F4`.

 ### 3.5 Dependencies ###

-This HTTP server runs in BLE so it needs at least an installation of Blender and Python3.
+This HTTP server runs in the Blender Game Engine (BGE) so it needs at least an installation of Blender and Python3.
 Also WebOb is needed which is included here.
 For more information on WebOb and to upgrade, please see https://pypi.python.org/pypi/WebOb/

 The appie.py that offers class z25_restMapper is maintained in another repository of z25.
-Contact z25 for submitting improvements of receiving an updated version.
+Contact z25 for submitting improvements or receiving an updated version.

 ### 3.6 To do ###